-Meet Laura Hays, Our Music Director
+Meet Susan Clark, Our Guest Director

 Richard has been active as a song leader at Santa Fe CSL for most of the last eight years.
 Richard’s first formal voice training was in 1980 in the East Indian Carnatic tradition.
 In more recent years he has been getting professional coaching in the western tradition.
 He has participated in more than one choir along the way and has sung in some 17 different languages.
 He currently performs as a baritone in the Santa Fe Men’s Camerata.
 As a licensed Religious Science Practitioner he enjoys practicing the principle that heart and mind work hand in hand through musical expression.